TransformDevTeam/git-practice/README.md

 Task 1:

-Please pull this remote repository and add a text file with your name on it on your own local repository.
+Please clone this remote repository and add a text file with your name on it on your own local repository.
 Then, commit and push your changes into the remote repository on the develop branch!
 (If someone already committed on the develop branch, use develop2 branch)

 Task 2: